 Features

-Obviously, they both feature Bluetooth technologies.
-The Flip 4 technically holds the edge here, with Bluetooth 4.2 (the Charge 3 uses Bluetooth 4.1), but this actually doesn’t impact sound quality in any noticeable way.
+Evidently, they both include Bluetooth features.
+The Flip 4 has a minor advantage with Bluetooth 4.2 (while the Charge 3 utilizes Bluetooth 4.1), but this doesn’t affect sound quality noticeably.

 What’s more important, however, is that they both feature wireless Bluetooth streaming from multiple phones and tablets, and here the Charge 3 holds the lead, with its ability to pair up with up to three devices to the two of the Flip 4.